qqqtranqqq/aixcc-afc-archive/README.md

 # Run
-Might need to install corpus.py dependencies requests, and tqdm
+Might need to install corpus.py dependencies requests, and tqdm You also might need to build in a enviroment with 300 to 400 GB of space
 ```bash
 ./external/corpus/python3 corpus.py
 ./external/infer/build.sh